cstuncsik/phaser-es6-demo/readme.md

 # Phaser ES6 Demo

-This is small shoot'em up demo game to show how you can build a [phaser](http://phaser.io/) game with the next generaion of javascript (ES6/2015).
+This is small shoot'em up demo game to show how you can build a [phaser](http://phaser.io/) game with the next generation of javascript (ES6/2015).

 You can also use this as a boilerplate.